Independent natural gas operator,

 Southwestern Energy Co.

-) reported first-quarter 2012 earnings of 31 cents per share, which
+) reported third-quarter 2013 earnings of 51 cents per share

 Production and Realized Prices

-equivalent (Bcfe) - almost entirely gas - driven by the
+(Bcfe) - almost entirely gas - driven by increased Marcellus

 The company's average realized gas price, including hedges,

-On a per-Mcfe basis, lease operating expenses were marginally
+On a per-Mcfe basis, lease operating expenses were 87 cents

 Capex and Debt